terrier-org/pyterrier/docs/terrier-retrieval.rst

  - posting(`Posting <http://terrier.org/docs/current/javadoc/org/terrier/structures/postings/Posting.html>`_): access to the information about the occurrence of the term in the current document (frequency, document length etc).
  - entryStats(`EntryStatistics <http://terrier.org/docs/current/javadoc/org/terrier/structures/EntryStatistics.html>`_): access to the information about the occurrence of the term in the whole index (document frequency, etc.).
  - collStats(`CollectionStatistics <http://terrier.org/docs/current/javadoc/org/terrier/structures/CollectionStatistics.html>`_): access to the information about the index as a whole (number of documents, etc).

+Note that due to the overheads of continually traversing the JNI boundary, using a Python function for scoring has a marked efficiency overhead.
+This is probably too slow for retrieval using most indices of any significant size, but allows simple explanation of weighting models and exploratory weighting model development.